DiSC® How My Graph Became A Dot

 The line graph representation of DiSC® personality profile is only one way to discuss DiSC® and an individuals DiSC personality type.
 The earliest representation of DiSC® as described by W. Martson in his book, "Emotions of Normal People," was documented as a circle.

 The DiSC® profile circumplex model provides an intuitive way to show participants their DiSC personality profile location on the DiSC® model.

-The DiSC personality profile model is a simplified tool to help individuals understand their personality style.
+The DiSC personality profile model is a simplified tool to help individuals understand their DiSC assessment types.
 The circle (circumplex) model provides insight into a great deal of information.